branhoff/branhoff.github.io/posts/develop-locally-with-dockerfile.md

 └── .zshrc.pre-oh-my-zsh -> dotfiles/.zshrc
 ```

-Notice that my dotfiles are in a shared directory and being symlinked back, So I can reference and pull in my preferred configurations to my base development container.
+Notice that my dotfiles are in a shared directory and being symlinked back to my `$HOME`.
+What's nice about this is that I can easily reference and pull in my preferred configurations to my base development container because they're all in a common directory.

 ### Our `dev-base` container